-Ace's extensive distribution network is key to our members' success.
+Ace's extensive distribution network is key to our Retailers' success.
 Our RSCs use an integrated information system that enables us to monitor inventory turns and levels, and to forecast labor needs at various sales volumes.
 This system provides Ace with daily operational information requirements and assists us in managing our inventory and workforce.
 Through this system, Ace is able to track every pallet of merchandise in our RSCs and coordinate our warehouse picking operation.

 Ace also utilizes technology to ensure low cost distribution, including voice-picking and inbound and outbound radio frequency scanning.
-The result is improved order accuracy that enables most retailers to avoid verifying quantities of merchandise received at the retail location.
-Additionally, our retailers can check inventory availability, make special purchase requests and monitor prices on commodity items through ACENET, our intranet that serves as the primary communication vehicle between us and our retailers.
+The result is improved order accuracy that enables most Retailers to avoid verifying quantities of merchandise received at the retail location.
+Additionally, our Retailers can check inventory availability, make special purchase requests and monitor prices on commodity items through ACENET, our intranet that serves as the primary communication vehicle between us and our Retailers.

-Ace's RSC locations distribute merchandise to our retailers in a timely fashion.
+Ace's RSC locations distribute merchandise to our Retailers in a timely fashion.
 Ace transports products from our RSCs with a truck fleet of approximately 500 tractors and approximately 1,400 freight trailers.

 The size of the Company's owned and leased tractor-trailer fleet allows the Company to operate a significant backhaul business.
 Backhauling allows the Company to transport product from our suppliers to our crossdock facilities and our RSCs, reducing inbound freight costs, shortening lead times and improving inventory turnover.
-Our average RSC service levels, or fill rates, were 96.3 percent, 96.2 percent and 96.2 percent for 2019, 2018, and 2017, respectively.
+Our average RSC service levels, or fill rates, were 96.3 percent and 96.2 percent for 2019, and 2018, respectively.
+Due to the global pandemic beginning in March 2020, supplier issues negatively impacted Ace's ability to meet the increased demand, resulting in a decrease in service levels for 2020 to 71.3 percent.